-The debris that’s left in a drainage system that has been left alone for too long, things like leaves, twigs and pine needles are the exact materials that mice and other rodents use to make their nests.
+The debris in a drainage system that has been left alone for too long, including leaves, twigs and pine needles, are the exact materials that mice and other rodents use to make their nests.
 In the fall and winter when mice and other rodents are looking for warm places to make their nests, piles of leaves, twigs and other materials are great places for mice to hunker down and stay warm.
-The presence of mice and nests can also attract snakes to your home who might find their way into the cracks and crevices of your home.
+The presence of mice and nests in your gutter system can also attract snakes to your property who might find their way into the cracks and crevices of your home.

 In much of a similar way to mice, birds also find these piles of leaves, twigs and needles to be a great place to make their nests.
 Birds are not as destructive as other unwanted guests, however, their droppings can stain parts of your home that are highly visible.
 Birds’ nests can sabotage the efficiency of your storm drainage system as well by acting as obstructions to the flow of water as well as by adding organic material that may undermine the strength of the materials and causing your gutters to burst at the seams.
 If birds do decide to make a nest in your gutters and lay eggs, they may also become territorial and aggressive.

 Termites won’t eat your gutters because they only eat wood.
-They will, however, happily eat away at the fascia board that your gutters are attached to.
-Termite damage can be particularly detrimental because you most likely won’t know it’s a problem until they’ve caused serious damage that will be costly to repair.
+However, termites will happily eat away at the fascia board that your gutters are attached to.
+Termite damage can be particularly detrimental because you most likely won’t know it’s a problem until they have caused serious damage that will be costly to repair.
 Having a professional company to regularly maintain your gutters will ensure that someone who knows exactly what to look for will be able to spot any signs of termites in the fascia.

-Let Ned Stevens Take Care of Your Gutter Clutter
+Let the Team at Ned Stevens Take Care of Your Gutter Cleaning Projects